 Technical Qualification of Proposals

-The purposes of Technical Qualification are to demonstrate to the Tender Committee that the Tenderer has considered and adequately addressed all issues that might arise in the design, construction, procurement, commissioning, operation and maintenance of the Project in accordance with Technical Qualification, and Technical Specifications Criteria in Sections 33, 34, 36, and 37.
+The purposes of Technical Qualification are to demonstrate to the Tender Committee that the Investor has considered and adequately addressed all issues that might arise in the design, construction, procurement, commissioning, operation and maintenance of the Project in accordance with Technical Qualification, and Technical Specifications Criteria in Sections 33, 34, 36, and 37.

-The Tender Committee will confirm the names of the Tenderers that have satisfied the Qualification Criteria set forth in Section 47, and proceed to open and satisfaction of the Technical Qualification Criteria in Sections 33, 34, 36, and 37 by the Technical and O&M Proposals.
-The determination shall be based upon an examination of the documentary evidence of the Tenderer’s qualifications submitted by the Tenderer, pursuant to 33.2, 34.2, 36.2 and 37.2 and [Appendix 9, 10, 11].
+The Tender Committee will confirm the names of the Investors that have satisfied the Qualification Criteria set forth in Section 47, and proceed to open and satisfaction of the Technical Qualification Criteria in Sections 33, 34, 36, and 37 by the Technical and O&M Proposals.
+The determination shall be based upon an examination of the documentary evidence of the Investor’s qualifications submitted by the Investor, pursuant to 33.2, 34.2, 36.2 and 37.2 and [Appendix 9, 10, 11].
 In the event the investor has been admitted to the auction on the basis of the Roadmap [Appendix 13], the Tender Committee checks if all documents required by the Roadmap as appropriate are attached to the technical offer.

 An affirmative determination shall be a prerequisite for determination of Proposal Responsiveness under Section 42.
 A negative determination shall result in Disqualification of the Proposal.